Epilepsy - overviewSeizure disorder; Epileptic - epilepsy

 Your doctor can tell you more about the specific type of seizure you may have:

 The doctor will perform a physical exam.
 This will include a detailed look at the brain and nervous system.

 An EEG (electroencephalogram) will be done to check the electrical activity in the brain.
 People with epilepsy often have abnormal electrical activity seen on this test.
 In some cases, the test shows the area in the brain where the seizures start.
 The brain may appear normal after a seizure or between seizures.

 To diagnose epilepsy or plan for epilepsy surgery, you may need to:

 - Wear an EEG recorder for days or weeks as you go about your everyday life.

-- Stay in a special hospital where brain activity can be watched on video cameras.
+- Stay in a special hospital where brain activity can be recorded while video cameras capture what happens to you during the seizure.
 This is called video EEG.

 Tests that may be done include:

 Head CT or MRI scan is often done to find the cause and location of the problem in the brain.